cossacklabs/product-docs/acra/guides/advanced-integrations/client-side-integration-with-acra-connector.md

 #### Reading

-Retrieving sensitive data using zones a bit different.
+Retrieving sensitive data using zones is a bit different.
 To retrieve sensitive data you need to structure your query in such a way that AcraStruct is preceded by the corresponding Zone Id in its answer.
 For example, you may want to store the Zone Id in the preceding column and execute the query in the following way:

 ```
 SELECT id, lastname, zone, data, datetime FROM table;